-My story is a story of ugliness, brokenness, unworthiness.
+My name is Scott, and my story is a story of ugliness, brokenness, unworthiness.
 It is a disgraceful story of God’s beautiful grace.

 I’ve heard it said that for a drug addict who does not seek recovery, there are three ways out: ironically they’re all ins-: insanity, incarceration, or in the grave.
 I know I danced pretty close to the edge of all three in my teen years.
 I sampled more than a few mood-altering substances during that time, but I found my dance partner in crystal meth.
 She was my drug of choice and I fell head over heels for her.
 For nearly three years, during the time of life I should have been flirting with pretty girls and dating, finishing up high school and prepping for the real world, I was a hell-bent meth junkie.
 But here I am, relatively sane, free, and a helluva lot healthier than I was at 17-, 18-, 19-years old.
 Healthier physically, mentally and spiritually.

 I probably sidestepped jail-time 4 or 5 times, usually with plenty of evidence to put me away.
 I know I sat in back of a police car far more times than I’d ever want to admit to my teenage son, Andrew.
 In retrospect, I can imagine God saying, “Really Scott?
 Again?” and working out the details of my inexplicable release.
 My buddy and I did spend one night in jail – for shoplifting brownies at a grocery store.
 It was stupid.
 We were stoned.
 We were stupid.
 I remember being scared to death, the bright lights of intake, the brute and scary faces, and everything so loud.
 During the processing, after fingerprints, the intake officer rolled up my sleeve, looked at my arm and asked, “Donate blood today?” and rolled his eyes when I nodded yes.